AnDreJOO2/EmployeeManagementSystem/README.md

 # Tests

 Project has been tested with unit test.
-You can see below on the coverage of these tests.
+You can see below the coverage of these tests.

 ![ Alt text](readme-elements/tests.png)